qubalee/qubalee.github.io/index.md

 author_profile: true
 ---

 Hello!
-My name is **Abdullah Alqubalee**, and I am a PhD geoscience researcher.
 My current research focuses on exploring various geological processes to understand how they shape the Earth's surface and subsurface, as well as their impact on the quality and availability of natural resources.

 ### What You'll Find Here